domsson/succade/README.md

 # License

-succade is free software, dedicated to the public domain.
+kaulmate is free software, dedicated to the public domain.
 Do with it whatever you want, but don't hold me responsible for anything either.
+However, be aware that the libaries this project is using (see section _Dependencies_) might use a different license.
+If so, distribution of the executable binary of this project would be affected by such licenses.
+For that reason, I do not provide a binary, only the source code.